Parenthood is one of life’s greatest joys, but it can also be overwhelming and stressful.

 There’s no reason why you should feel guilty!

-So, let’s discuss skincare while breastfeeding.
+So, let’s discuss mommy skincare and how to avoid retinol breastfeeding.

 As you can see, this is something that a lot of women are doing!